almzanonjr/WebScrapping/README.md

 # YouTube Video Captions Scraper

-This Python project scrapes captions from YouTube videos related to a selected subject, published in the last 24 hours.
+This Python project was created as an assignment for the A-I 574 Natural language Processing at Penn State University.
+It scrapes captions from YouTube videos related to a selected subject, published in the last 24 hours.
 The script uses the YouTube Data API v3 to search for videos and the `youtube_transcript_api` library to fetch video captions.
 The resulting data, including video details and captions, is saved to a CSV file.

 ## Table of Contents